bigredfrog/wled2graph/readme.md

 wled2graph is a Python program designed to visualize Frames Per Second (FPS) data and other from WLED endpoints on a network in real-time using a Bokeh graph server.
 It sets up a polling loop, defaulting to every 5 seconds, to fetch the current JSON state from each specified WLED endpoint

+Note that the Bokeh server is hosted on port 5006 by default.
+You can access the graph by navigating to http://localhost:5006 in your web browser.

+The browser window should be spawned on wled2graph launch, however, wled2graph is not closed on closure of the browser.

+You can navigate again to the same URL to re-open the graph, as long as the application is left running.

 ![wled2graph screenshot](https://raw.githubusercontent.com/bigredfrog/wled2graph/master/wled2graph.png)

 ## Features